FrostDigital/fruster-mail-service/readme.md

     {
         // ...
         "data" {
-            "to": [ "bob@example.com", "alice@nasa.com" ],  // can be a single string if only on recipient
+            "to": [ "bob@example.com", "alice@nasa.com" ],  // can be a single string if only one recipient
             "from": "no-reply@fruster.se",
             "subject": "Hello world!",
-            "body": "This is the message that allos <b>simple</b> html" }
+            "body": "This is the message.\n <-- That was a line break."
+        }
     }